Reaction to The Light of the World

-Connection: I had never heard of the prickly cactus pear (fichi) before, and may have seen them in the store, but never bought one.
+I had never heard of the prickly cactus pear (fichi) before.
+I may have seen them in the store, but never bought one.
 The day after finishing this book, I was at a supermarket and there were prickly cactus pears on sale.
 I bought one and enjoyed eating it.
-It tasted like papaya and persimmon, but sweeter, although the abundance of seeds were annoying to me.
+It tasted like papaya and persimmon, but sweeter, although the abundance of seeds was annoying to me.
 I’m sure that the experience was nothing like picking and eating the fresh fruit in Italy, but I love the fact that reading the book inspired me to try the fruit.

 Disclaimer: The links to the book are affiliate links.
 It’s one way of supporting my blog.
 You won’t be charged any more than usual but I get a small affiliate fee from Amazon.